saad1111112/-cicflowmeterWithMAC/README.md

 Note: you can find cicflowmeter in the python folder.

-If you do not have the tool, you need first install it on your device Then replace the two files.
+If you do not have the tool, you need first install it on your device then replace the two files.

 To install the tool :